nehapsingh004-DA/AeroSense-Air-Quality-Analysis/README.md

 * *Platform:* Google Colab

 ## Note:
-To run this notebook, please upload the provided CSV files to your local environment and update the 'path' variable."
+To run this notebook, please upload the provided CSV files to your local environment and update the 'path' variable.